DoughnutsNCookies/JavaScript-DesignPatterns/Creational-Patterns/README.md

 ### 2. 🌌 [Abstract Factory](./Abstract-Factory)

-**Description:**
-The Abstract Factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 **Use Case:**